googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **5.7.11.1.5 Transformations**

-A 2 × 3 transformation matrix can be used within a color glyph description to apply an affine transformation to a sub-graph in the color glyph description.
+A 2 × 3 transformation matrix can be used within a color glyph description to apply an affine transformation to a sub-graph.
 Affine transformations supported by a matrix can be a combination of scale, skew, mirror, rotate, or translate.
 The transformation is applied to all nested paints in the child sub-graph.

 A transformation matrix is specified using a PaintVarTransform or PaintTransform table, with or without variation support, respectively.
 See 5.7.11.2.5.8 for